Python Variables Definition

-Variables in simple terms are names you give to computer memory locations that are used to store values in programming or A variable is a name that refers to a value.
+Variables in simple terms are names you give to computer memory locations that are helpful to store values in programming or A variable is a name that refers to a value.

 Create Python Variable

 unlike Java or any other programming language Python has no special commands for declaring variables.
-A variable is created just with a name, equal sign (the symbol = ), and value.
+You can create a variable with a name, equal sign (the symbol = ), and value.

 These values belong to different types, for example, 4 is an integer, and “Hello, World!” is a string, so-called because it contains a “string” of letters.
-The interpreter can identify strings because they are enclosed in quotation marks.
+The interpreter can identify strings due to quotation marks.

 Here are some examples of Python Variables

-If you are not sure what type a value has, You can use type() method.
-Pass variable as parameter.
+If you are not sure what type a value has, You can use the type() method.
+Pass variable as a parameter.